El Infierno (2010 film): Plot

-After all this, Don José offers the remaining members a large reward to kill his brother Don Francisco "Pancho" Reyes, his nephews Los Panchos, and whoever gave the location of his son's squad.
+Don José offers the remaining members a large reward to kill his brother Don Francisco "Pancho" Reyes, his nephews Los Panchos, and whoever gave the location of his son's squad.
 They slaughter the rival cartel and discover the traitor was a young man from the same town: Benjamin "El Diablito" García, Benny's nephew, but the other members don't recognize him.
 Angry and nervous, Benny questions his nephew about his reasons, who in tears confesses he did it because he found out it was Los Reyes who killed his father, showing the gold chain he always wore, the one Benny gifted him when he left for the United States.

-Benny, with more questions than before, begins to search for the truth, interrogating his partner "El Huasteco" who reveals the truth at gunpoint: Don José personally tortured and killed Pedro by castrating him for having slept with Don Jose's wife.
+Benny begins to search for the truth, interrogating his partner "El Huasteco" who reveals the truth at gunpoint: Don José personally tortured and killed Pedro by castrating him for having slept with Don Jose's wife.
 Between laughs and rage he realizes the other members do know his nephew, and it was a matter of time before they found out about his involvement in the ambush.
-Benny muzzles Huasteco and goes back to take his nephew to safety and get him out of the country.
-But on the way back, Benny receives a call from Guadalupe warning him Los Reyes already know what's going on and urges him to abandon the town.
+Benny knocks Huasteco unconscious and ties him up before going back to take his nephew to safety and get him out of the country, sending him on a bus to meet someone who can take him into the US where he is to travel on to Phoenix.
+Before he can return to town, Benny receives a call from Guadalupe warning him Los Reyes already know what's going on, and Benny urges her to abandon the town.
 Benny resorts to the federal police to testify against Don José for protection, but all too soon he realizes they're involved with Los Reyes as well.
-After being tortured he attempts to save himself from being brought to Don José by bribing to policemen who let him escape, offering them money and drugs.
+After being tortured he attempts to save himself from being brought to Don José by bribing to policemen to let him escape, offering them money and drugs.

 When they arrive at his brother's grave, Benny shows the policemen the bribe, which was hidden in a small niche on the grave.
 But as they are distracted, Benny takes out a gun to shoot the agents, however, he misses and one of them shoots back.
 Benny is left for dead and buried in a shallow grave next to his brother's, knowing Don José had ordered them to bring Benny alive for punishment.
-The morning after, Benny wakes up and gets out of the grave just to find out Guadalupe had been murdered.
+The morning after, Benny wakes up and gets out of the grave just to find that Guadalupe had been murdered by the cartel.
 Badly hurt, he decides to get away to recover.